What a year!

 4. Take consistent action to give yourself a competitive edge – even if you don’t feel like it right now.

-If you are not working and the economic shock has you questioning what you are going to do or want to do in the future, remember that getting to where you’d like to be – may mean different possibilities.
+If you are not working and the economic shock has you questioning what you are going to do in the future, remember that getting to where you’d like to be may mean considering different possibilities.

 It could be that you think about everything from a side move, even a return to a previous sector or organisation, or a complete reinvention of yourself.

-Whatever the next best move is, it’s a period of time to identify those skills you know you need to work on that will put you in a stronger position in the near or long-term.
+Whatever the next best move is, it’s a period of time to identify those skills you know you need to work on that will put you in a stronger position.

 A big part of my coaching philosophy is freedom – to make choices and the courage to take your shot on life.

-Work and career is massive part of life and despite the fact it does take up such a major chunk of it, I’ve always been shocked at what little thought many people give to what they really want out of their career.
+Work and career is massive part of life and despite the fact it does take up such a major chunk of life, I’ve always been shocked at what little thought many people give to what they really, truly want out of their career.